-Remote work is becoming a new normal for organizations across the globe due to the coronavirus pandemic.
-And remote work is not a natural transition for everyone.
+Remote work is becoming a new normal for organizations across the globe.
+But remote work is not a natural transition for everyone.

 For many employees, shifting away from the office setting for work can be difficult.
-As employees shift to more consistent remote working environments, it’s important to keep them engaged.
+As employees adjust to more consistent remote working environments, it’s important to keep them engaged.

-In this post, we’ll share our tips for working remotely from expert work from homers, including:
+In this post, we’ll share insights and tips for working remotely, including:

 There’s a certain energy that comes with being in a physical office space.
-It can be driven by morning routines, familiar conversations, Matt K. brewing coffee every morning, Greg singing in his office, and Amber K. bringing homemade desserts every Thursday.
+It can be driven by morning routines, familiar conversations, and casual coffee bar interactions.
+That energy can be difficult to recreate when you begin to work remotely more consistently.